Pão de queijo: Brazil

 In Brazil, pão de queijo is a popular breakfast dish and snack.
 It continues to be widely sold at snack bars and bakeries, and it can also be bought frozen to bake at home.
 In Brazil, cheese puff mix packages are easily found in most supermarkets.

 Wider South America

-Often referred to as cuñapés, chipá, pandebono, pan de yuca or pan de queso in Hispanic America, cassava flour and cheese balls similar to pão de queijo can be found in northern Argentina, Bolivia, Colombia, Ecuador, Paraguay and Uruguay.
+Cuñapé, chipá, pandebono, pan de yuca and pan de queso are similar to pão de queijo and can be found in northern Argentina, Bolivia, Colombia, Ecuador, Paraguay and Uruguay.

 Japan / East Asia

 Pão de queijo arrived in Japan with the dekasegi.
 Often compared to mochi, it is usually made with rice flour instead of the cassava (tapioca) starch.
-It also inspired the popular donut chain Mister Donut in its creation of Pon de Ring, which has since popularized the concept of “mochi donut.”
+It also inspired the popular donut chain Mister Donut in its creation of Pon de Ring, which has since popularized the concept of mochi donut.

 Anglosphere

 Pão de queijo is also commercially available in Australia and the United States, in part due to its popularity in the gluten-free movement.